Thomas P. Smith Water Reclamation Facility

-The Thomas P. Smith Water Reclamation Facility (TPS) is owned and operated by the city of Tallahassee, Florida.
+The Thomas P. Smith Water Reclamation Facility (TPSWRF) is owned and operated by the city of Tallahassee, Florida.
 The facility provides sewage treatment services for Tallahassee, Florida and the surrounding areas.

 Facility Overview

-The TPS facility is permitted to treat 26.5 million gallons per day (MGD) and the facility is capable of handling peak flows up to 53 MGD.
+The TPSWRF is permitted to treat 26.5 million gallons per day (MGD) and the facility is capable of handling peak flows up to 53 MGD.

 Continual monitoring serves to protect the delicate microbial ecosystems in the treatment process.
 The microbes drive the aerobic decomposition and anaerobic digestion of the raw sewage to eventually form a safe effluent that can be dispersed back into the environment.
 The byproducts of this process are eventually separated into liquids and solid matter, known as effluent and biosolids, respectively.
 The influent, effluent, biosolids and other parts of the process are constantly monitored by the Water Quality Lab for a variety of chemical parameters to ensure the facility meets both state and federal regulations.

 History

 The Thomas P. Smith Waster Reclamation Facility started out as the Springhill Road Sewage Treatment Facility in 1966.
 It consisted of a 2.5 MGD trickling filter.
 With the first expansion in the 1970s the facility was renamed to the Thomas P. Smith Wastewater Treatment Facility.
 This expansion added an activated sludge treatment train with surface aerators, increasing the capacity of the facility.
 In the 1980s the capacity was increased again with the addition of another activated sludge treatment train, using course bubble diffusion.
 The last expansion occurred in the 1990s when an Modified Ludzack-Ettinger activated sludge train was constructed, bringing the permitted capacity up to 27.5 MGD.

-TPS recently underwent a major facility upgrade in treatment ability that coincided with a decrease in capacity by 1 MGD.
-With a total capital budget of nearly $230 million and a schedule of 6 years, the Advanced Wastewater Treatment (AWT) project stands as the largest project undertaken by the City of Tallahassee.
+Between 2009 and 2015, TPSWRF underwent a major facility upgrade in treatment ability that coincided with a decrease in capacity by 1 MGD.
+With a total capital budget of nearly $230 million and a schedule of 6 years, the Advanced Wastewater Treatment (AWT) project stands as the largest project undertaken by the City of Tallahassee at that time.
 The project entailed the planning, design, and construction of new and upgraded facilities that resulted in the treated wastewater meeting advanced wastewater treatment standards.
-In particular, the AWT improvements will significantly reduce the total nitrogen in the treated wastewater discharged at the City's Southeast Farm and thus minimize the City's contribution of nitrogen to the Floridian Aquifer that subsequently flows into the Wakulla Springs and River.
+In particular, the AWT improvements significantly reduced the total nitrogen in the treated wastewater discharged at the City's Southeast Farm and thus minimizing the City's contribution of nitrogen to the Floridian Aquifer that subsequently flows into the Wakulla Springs and River.
 The AWT Project also included construction of new facilities that treat the solids by-product generated by the wastewater treatment process, resulting in production of Class AA "Biosolids," the highest quality level attainable in Florida and which then can be recycled as fertilizer.